 Don’t forget about the following drawbacks: the necessity to delegate the domain to Cloudflare’s nameservers and your SSL certificate to Cloudflare’s webservers; plus, you have to accept the necessity to process your private data and personal data of your customers on Cloudflare’s webservers in unencrypted form.

 Warning: this add-on is not recommended for beginners.
 You can easily lock yourself out or block your users.

 How to install the add-on

 The add-on is a standard WordPress plugin and available to download for free from our website.
-Follow the instructions at the end of the page.
+Follow instructions at the end of this page.
 Once you’ve activated the plugin, you get the following settings page.
 By default, all operations are disabled.
 Note: the add-on requires the WP Cerber setting “Load security engine” set to “Standard mode.”

 Syncing IP addresses blocked by WP Cerber

 When enabled, the list of locked out IP addresses is continuously monitored, and Cloudflare IP Access Rules are kept in sync with the list.
 Once an IP address is locked out, it is completely blocked from accessing an entire website because it’s added to the Cloudflare firewall.
 Without using the add-on, a blocked IP address has read-only access to the website.
 If you accidentally block your IP address, see the instruction below.

 Some lockouts are not synced

 In the following cases, locked out IP addresses are not synced and are not blocked by the Cloudflare firewall: a user is logged-in, a remote host produces erroneous requests such as 404 Page Not Found, the limit on login attempts has been reached for the first time, Googlebot requests originating from the googlebot.com domain.